 Types of Store for Buying Crochet Thread

 Now that you know what you're looking for, you're wondering where to shop.
-Crochet thread can be purchased in all of the same types of stores as yarn.
+Crochet thread can be purchased in all of the same types of stores that sell yarn.
 This means you can go to chain craft stores (Michael's, JoAnn's, Hobby Lobby) as well as local yarn stores.
 You can also shop online from big and small sellers.
-One fun thing about crochet thread is that there is a lot of vintage thread on the market so you can also find supplies at thrift stores, antique markets and estate sales....
+One fun thing about crochet thread is that there is a lot of vintage thread on the market so you can also find supplies at thrift stores, antique markets, and estate sales.
 Even eBay can be a good option when looking to buy thread.Continue to 5 of 5 below.

 05 of 05

-Popular yarn brand Red Heart has their own line of nylon thread.
+Popular yarn brand Red Heart has its own line of nylon thread.
 Universal Yarn and Willow Yarns also have a few options when it comes to thread.
-Check Etsy for... more unique offerings, particularly in terms of colors.
-Most name brands offer just solid colors but Etsy sellers will sometimes have hand dyed options that are variegated and more interesting to work with.
+Check Etsy for more unique offerings, particularly in terms of colors.
+Most name brands offer just solid colors, but Etsy sellers will sometimes have hand-dyed options that are variegated and more interesting to work with.